 When a fish cannot be stopped by maxing out drag, then you’ll have to manually apply pressure to the spool so it stops allowing line to leave the spool.

-For spinning reals, this is very easy because it’s easy to simply grab a hold of the spool so it stops spinning…
+For spinning reels, this is very easy because you simply grab a hold of the spool to stop it from spinning…

 And for bait casting reels, it’s not quite as easy but still isn’t difficult.
 You’ll simply need to apply pressure on the spool with your fingers (I use both thumbs as shown in the video below).